-15 Ways to Keep Busy While You Wait for Labor to Start
+15 Ways to Keep Busy While Waiting for Labor to Start

 1. Meal Prep

 Put some food away for after baby arrives.
-If your swollen little footsies can handle it, take a day and put some freezer meals together and put them away for the perfect evening meal when cooking just cannot happen.
+If your swollen feet can handle it, take a day and put some postpartum freezer meals together and put them away for the perfect evening meal when cooking just cannot happen.

 2. Sexy Time

-It may or may not be an old wives’ tale that says having sex induces labor, but I do know it has been said having an orgasm helps soften the cervix.
-Don’t overthink this though, it all sort of resembles National Geographic at this point.
+It may or may not be an old wives’ tale that says having sex naturally induces labor, but I do know it has been said having an orgasm helps soften the cervix.
+Don’t overthink this, though.
+It all resembles National Geographic at this point.

 3. Get a Massage

 Sweet lord, I could have laid on that table all day.
-Enjoy an hour of someone rubbing your back and just take time to do nothing literally.
+Enjoy an hour of someone rubbing your back and just take time to do nothing.

 4. Mani/Pedi

-There is something about having my hands and feet pretty that makes me feel like a new woman, especially when the ol’ feet are hard to get to nowadays.
+Something about having my hands and feet pretty makes me feel like a new woman, especially when my feet are hard to get to nowadays.
 Having fresh nails is one less thing to worry about when people will soon be all up in your lady bits.

 5. Travel

-Go on a trip, alone, with your spouse, with a friend, whatever.
+Go on a babymoon or a trip alone, with your spouse, with a friend, whatever.
 Enjoy the last adult trip before your newest traveling companion joins you!

 6. Nest